Useful things to know when moving from YNAB

 The Budget page

-Here, you can see your overall spending budget for the current month (or use the date picker to look at other periods).
+On the Budget page, you can see your overall spending budget for the current month (or use the date picker to look at other periods).
 Plus you can check out your individual budget categories further down the page.
 Learn more about this here: Using the Budget page

 The Calendar page

 You can add budgets straight to the Calendar and automatically see how they affect your future forecast.
 It's easy to move a budget from one day to another and see all of your upcoming budgets in one place.
-Use the calendar to test budgets you set,
+Use the calendar to test budgets you set, f

 A variety of budget periods and repeating budgets